 - The orchestra parts must be easily available by purchase or rental.
 Research this ahead of time and ask the conductor if you need help finding this information.

 - Complete an Application Form (pdf).
-Also available in the Music Department Office (45-129).
-The deadline for applications is Monday of Week 7 (October 31).
+Either email it to the conductor or bring a paper copy to the Music Department Office (45-129) by 12 noon on Monday of Week 7 (October 31).

 - After the application deadline, a sign-up sheet for audition times will be posted outside room 128.
 Sign up for an audition time.